Textile Engineering College, Chittagong: Number of seats

-The number of seats for 4-year bachelor's degree in Textile Engineering Programmes is given below:
+The number of seats for the four-year bachelor's degree in textile engineering programmes is given below:

 Admission

 Admission into the college is competitive and needs a high academic attainment at the primary and secondary school levels.
 Selection of the student for admission is made through an admission test.

 Almost sixty percent of the total students get stipend on the basis of merit during their academic years.

 Facilities

 There are two hostels for male students and there is a hostel for female students.

 The medical services include a medical center with one full-time doctor and a medical assistant.
 The students are examined free of cost.

 The college library has a collection of technical and non-technical books.
 Library access is open to teachers, students and staff.

-There is a co-ordination teacher for each year who looks after the students affairs.
+There is a co-ordination teacher for each year who looks after the students' affairs.

-Buildings

-Practical sheds, workshops and laboratories of the college are: